AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/google-team-drive-modules.md

 keywords: connector
 navigation-topic: apps-and-their-modules
 title: Google Team Drive modules
-description: The Adobe Workfront Fusion Google Team Drive modules enable you to monitor, upload, update, copy, delete, or retrieve files and create folders in your Google Shared Drive.
+description: The [!DNL Adobe Workfront Fusion Google Team Drive] modules enable you to monitor, upload, update, copy, delete, or retrieve files and create folders in your [!DNL Google Shared] Drive.
 author: Becky
 feature: Workfront Fusion
 exl-id: 8b4c057f-bb98-44d1-9b71-cbeaa402a1c3
 ---
 # Google Team Drive modules

-The Adobe Workfront Fusion Google Team Drive modules enable you to monitor, upload, update, copy, delete, or retrieve files and create folders in your Google Shared Drive.
+The [!DNL Adobe Workfront Fusion Google Team Drive] modules enable you to monitor, upload, update, copy, delete, or retrieve files and create folders in your [!DNL Google Shared] Drive.

-In order to use Google Team Drive with Adobe Workfront Fusion, it is necessary to have a G Suite account.
+In order to use [!DNL Google Team Drive] with [!DNL Adobe Workfront Fusion], it is necessary to have a G Suite account.
 If you do not have one, you can create a G Suite account at the [G Suite sign up site](https://gsuite.google.com/signup/businessstarter/welcome).

-In an Adobe Workfront Fusion scenario, you can automate workflows that use Google Team Drive, as well as connect it to multiple third-party applications and services.
+In an [!DNL Adobe Workfront] Fusion scenario, you can automate workflows that use [!DNL Google Team Drive], as well as connect it to multiple third-party applications and services.

 If you need instructions on creating a scenario, see [Create a scenario in Adobe Workfront Fusion](../../workfront-fusion/scenarios/create-a-scenario.md).